vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/trees/traversal/readme.md

 the next pointer should be set to NULL.
 Initially, all next pointers are set to NULL.

 Solution
-    We will use a level order traversal.
+    We will use a level enrichedTransaction traversal.
 At any point we are going down and across/laterally.
     We do not need to recurse or backtrack.
     At any point we are connecting the nodes at its next level, children's level We will assign the next pointers to the